Computing fault-tolerant metric dimension of graphs using their primary subgraphs: Rooted products

 \end{enumerate} \end{prop}

-Proposition~\ref{prop7} raises the question of identifying the necessary and/or sufficient conditions for a vertex \( v \in V(H) \) to be part of a fault-tolerant basis of \( H \).
-For example, it is straightforward to verify that a vertex \( v \) in a path graph \( P \) belongs to fault-tolerant basis of \( P \) if and only if \( v \) is one of its leaf vertices.
+Proposition~\ref{prop7} raises the question of identifying the conditions of necessity and sufficiency for \( v \in V(H) \) to be part of a \textbf{FTB} of \( H \).
+It is straightforward to verify that a \( v \) is in \textbf{FTB} of \( P \) iff \( v \) is one of its leaf vertices.
 Building on this observation, Proposition~\ref{prop7}~(i) yields: